Samuel Drewry

 Samuel was a gentleman, an 'esquire' in the class system of his age, and died a wealthy man.
 He had offices in the heart of London, in Whitehall, just across from the Admiralty.
 Nowadays, he would be a top civil servant; then he was a member of the Commissary with equivalent army rank, handling Army accounts.

-Mike Chrimes in the Biographical Dictionary of Civil Engineers says that Charles Stewart Drewry was
+"Paymaster of HM Forces" - by Mike Chrimes in the Biographical Dictionary of Civil Engineers where he describes Charles Stewart Drewry as "the son of Samuel Drewry, Paymaster of HM Forces".

-He appears in The Parliamentary Register, 1778: which records that, in December 1777, Samuel Drewry was
+In 1777 Samuel is in Canada, aged 19/20.
+He appears in The Parliamentary Register, 1778: which records that, in December, 1777, Samuel Drewry was "Attending the Army in Canada as Assistant Commissary, at Sorel".

-The American War of Independence was concluding and the British Army was in Canada preparing to recover the lost colonies.
+At that time the American War of Independence was concluding and the British Army was in Canada preparing to recover the lost colonies.(See below)

-Samuel's Wives
+Samuel's Marriages

-In 'The Literary Magazine and British Review', vol. 3, 1789.
+In 1789, in 'The Literary Magazine and British Review', vol. 3: Samuel, another marriage?

 "On the 8th instant, Mr. Samuel Drewry, of Lincoln, to Miss Alder, of Watham, near Colchester.".